Di-Falco/code-review-3/README.md

 >Expected Output: (6) [2, 3, 5, 7, 11, 13]<br>
 >                 '15 is not prime'<br>

->Test: "Should output an array that includes whther or not the input is prime, followed by all primes less >than input"<br>
+>Test: "Should output an array that includes whether or not the input is prime, followed by all primes less than input"<br>
 >Code:<br>
 >```const number = 15;```<br>
 >```PrimeCheck(number);```<br>